 In a nutshell, I am from Argentina, were I did my undergrad in Computer Science.
 I attended graduate school in Columbia University where I got my PhD in 2005.
 After Columbia, I moved to Westchester County, (30' north of NYC) to work as a researcher in IBM Research Watson.
 In the mid-time, I met my wife, left IBM and went to Montreal, Quebec, while she was doing her PhD in McGill.
-We are now back in Westchester and I am taking a personal sabbatical.
+We are now back in Canada, enjoying beautiful Vancouver, in British Columbia.

 In Argentina, I was born in the city of Mendoza, a city famous because it is the capital of the province where the Mt.
 Aconcagua is located.
 The Aconcagua, with almost 7000 meters (22850 feet) is the taller mount in the Americas.

 Nevertheless, I was raised in another city in Argentina, Córdoba.
 There I went to a traditional (more than 300 years old) public secondary school, the Colegio Nacional de Monserrat where I studied Latin and Ancient Greek.